Workers’ Comp vs Personal Injury – What’s the Difference?

 Available Compensation: What You Can Recover

-Personal injury claims have a broader compensation range, allowing economic and non- to be awarded.
+Personal injury claims have a broader compensation range, allowing economic and non-economic damages to be awarded.
 In addition to medical expenses and lost wages, personal injury claims may cover lost future income, pain and suffering, and other damages.

 Don’t leave money on the table.
 Schedule a free case review to understand your full compensation rights.

-Don’t struggle through the process of complex legal claims alone.
-Partner with Munley Law’s experienced personal injury team.
+Don’t struggle through the process of legal claims alone.
+Partner with Munley Law’s experienced team to ensure you’re filing the right claims and getting the maximum compensation you’re entitled to.

-Understanding Fault in Workers’ Comp vs Personal Injury
+No Fault vs. Negligence: Workers’ Comp vs Personal Injury

 Workers’ compensation claims are unique from other types of lawsuits because you don’t need to demonstrate that your employer was negligent.
-This is called a no- claim.
+This is called a no-fault claim.

 • The victim was harmed as a direct result of the breach of duty